primaryobjects/strips/Readme.md

 ## Example Output from Blocks World Problem #3b

-Blocks are stacked ab on table 1.
-The goal is to stack them ab on table 2.
+[Blocks](http://www.d.umn.edu/~gshute/cs2511/projects/Java/assignment6/blocks/blocks.xhtml) are stacked ab on table 1.
+The [goal](https://github.com/primaryobjects/strips/blob/master/grammar/blocksworld3/problem2.txt) is to stack them ab on table 2.
 Only one block or stack is permitted per table.
+Here are the solutions:

 ```
 *** Solution found in 6 steps!